DorielRivalet/quartz/content/_index.md

 Welcome to my personal knowledge vault!
 I mostly post computer science related topics.

-## Content Lists
-If you prefer browsing the contents of this site through a list instead of a graph, you can find content lists here too:

 - [All Notes](notes/)
 - [All Tags](tags/)
 - [Setup-related Notes](tags/setup)

 ## [Knowledge](https://www.youtube.com/watch?v=ViDjDy3j-y8) Index
 - [The Odin Project](notes/index-list/the-odin-project.md)